-These requirements are necessary to ensure there is at least one employee assigned to and responsible for maintaining, implementing, and providing training on the emergency sanitation plan.
-Additionally, providing specific contact information for reaching the assigned employee and the local health department is essential to ensure adequate coordination should an outbreak occur among employees.
+As to New Sections 12371 (a)(1)(A) through 12271(a)(1)(C), providing specific contact information for reaching the assigned employee and the local health department is essential to ensure adequate coordination should an outbreak occur among employees.
 These requirements are consistent with state guidelines and existing Commission regulations for maintaining operational policies.

-New Section 12371(a)(2)(C) requires the emergency sanitation plan provide procedures for when the gambling enterprise is required by the state and/or public health officials to.
+New Section 12371(a)(1)(D) requires the emergency sanitation plan provide procedures for when the gambling establishment is required by the state and/or public health officials to close.
 The closing procedures in the plan must require that the Chief of the Bureau and Executive Director of the Commission be notified by email within 24 hours of closing.
-Further, an outstanding gaming chip liability count must be conducted within 24 hours of closure, with a notification to the Bureau of the results within 24 hours of the count being completed.
+Further, the procedures must require the gambling enterprise to conduct an outstanding gaming chip liability count, which must be conducted within 24 hours of closure, and include a notification to the Bureau of the results within 24 hours of the count being completed.

 The requirements are necessary to ensure adequate and safe planning and procedures are established in the event businesses are ordered to close in response to a state of emergency or other order associated with a virus.
 Providing notification to the Bureau and Commission of closure is necessary so that these authorities can track and confirm the operational status of all gambling establishments in California.
 Further, pursuant to an emergency closure, there is likely to be gaming chips in circulation held by patrons outside of the gambling establishment, which would no longer have the ability to cash such chips in upon closure.
-Requiring that an outstanding chip liability count be conducted and reported to the Bureau within 24 hours is necessary to ensure integrity and accountability of funds is maintained pursuant to an emergency closure.
+Requiring that an outstanding chip liability count be conducted and reported to the Bureau within 24 hours is necessary to ensure the integrity and accountability of funds is maintained pursuant to an emergency closure.